A Message from Executive Director Lauren Dieter

 Screening & Safety Measures: We all have a responsibility to support and protect each other.
 All persons entering our community will follow our screening procedures, which includes a temperature check and questionnaire.
 All residents, associates, and visitors are required to wear a mask on campus and to practice physical distancing.

-- Window Visits: We are still scheduling window visits for residents of our personal care and skilled nursing neighborhoods.
+- Window Visits: We are still scheduling window visits for residents of our personal care and memory care neighborhoods.
 Please contact the Activities department at (717) 718-1026 to schedule your visit.